 As a last resort you can use bacon if need be.

 The parsley sauce in Stegt Flaesk is pretty plain and simple.
-Typically in Danish kitchens the sauce is only flavored with salt and pepper.
+Typically in Danish kitchens, the sauce is only flavored with salt, pepper, and nutmeg.
+The nutmeg gives the sauce a warm and homey taste that elevates the dish so much.

 The Parsley Sauce is simple, but gets a delicate touch of freshness from the fresh parsley in the recipe.

-Did you like this recipe?
-Make sure to check out these other recipes I’ve picked out just for you:
+Did you enjoy this Stegt Flaesk recipe?
+If so, check out these other recipes I picked out just for you:

 - Mulled Wine (Danish Glogg) in the Instant Pot